githubocto/flat-demo-bitcoin-price/README.md

 3. **Check the commit history:** If you check the commit history for the repository, you’ll see that Flat Action logs when a particular file changed and was committed to your repository.

-    At this point you’ve used Flat Data to get data on a schedule (in this case every 5 minutes) into your repo.
+    At this point, you’ve used Flat Data to get data on a schedule (in this case every 5 minutes) into your repo.
 Congrats!
 But Flat Data can do a bit more.
 Read on to see how you can add an extra step to process your data in more advanced ways.

     ![](https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/6.commit.png)